bwsw/cloudstack-ui/docs/source/CSUI-VirtualMachines.rst

 The data disk will be detached.
 It will be in the list of **Spare** drives in the *Storage* section.

 **Delete**

+.. note:: Deleting a volume is not available for machines with active snapshots.

 This action can be applied to data disks.
 It allows deleting a data disk from the system right in the *Storage* VM details sidebar.